How to Make Delicious Koki Corn (African Pudding) at Home

-A wonderful corn dish made primarily with fresh corn and cornmeal, spinach and palm oil wrapped in banana leaves , baking paper and foil; steamed to perfection.
-A great meal on its own !
+A delightful corn dish crafted mainly from fresh corn and cornmeal, combined with spinach and palm oil, then wrapped in banana leaves, baking paper, and foil and steamed to perfection.
+A fantastic meal by itself!

 Koki Corn is one of those vegetarian meals that I truly enjoy.
-Admittedly, I am a total sucker for anything made with fresh corn but Kokicorn and corn cakes are at the top of my list.
-There are so many ways to make koki corn, but I like to keep it short, simple and sweet.
-I say it is short, simple and sweet because I make it with only few ingredients – fresh corn, corn meal, spinach, salt , onion, scotch bonnet which is optional and palm oil.
-The fresh corn is coarsely ground mixed with corn meal, spinach, palm oil then wrapped either in banana leaves/ baking paper and then followed by foil paper and steamed.
+Admittedly, I am a total sucker for anything made with fresh corn, but Koki corn and corn cakes are at the top of my list.
+There are so many ways to make koki corn, but I like to keep it short, simple, and sweet.
+I say it is short, simple, and sweet because I make it with only a few ingredients – fresh corn, corn meal, spinach, salt, onion, scotch bonnet, which is optional, and palm oil.
+The fresh corn is coarsely ground and mixed with corn meal, spinach, and palm oil, then wrapped either in banana leaves/ baking paper and then followed by foil paper and steamed.

 I will also recommend this dish if you are on a detox/diet cleansing.
 Very nutritious and healthy.
-This dish is cooked in West Africa, predominantly in Cameroon during the rainy season because of the abundance fresh corn.
-Here abroad, you do not have to wait for summer or winter to make this dish because corn is available year round.
+This dish is cooked in West Africa, predominantly in Cameroon, during the rainy season because of the abundance of fresh corn.
+Here abroad, you do not have to wait for summer or winter to make this dish because corn is available year-round.
 Fresh corn or frozen corn will still do a perfect job!

 This dish can also freeze very well!